ElektroStudios/SyncCollection/README.md

 *SyncCollection Enhanced* started as a fork from [malfunct/SyncCollection](https://github.com/malfunct/SyncCollection).
 The author refused a pull request with visual enhancements because it goes against his original purpose for the tool, so I just made this standalone repository.

+Initially, I have no intention of adding additional features on my own, but you can create a pull request to help include additional improvements.
+If the original author updates his code, I will likely include those changes.

 ## 📋 Features

 All what the original program has plus: